How Long Does Workers’ Comp Last in Illinois?

 Sedgwick Workers’ Compensation Claims in Illinois: What Workers Need To Know About Benefits, Delays, Denials, IMEs, Light Duty

-Sedgwick Workers’ Compensation Claims in Illinois: What Injured Workers Should Know Sedgwick workers’ compensation claims in Illinois often raise questions about medical approval, Independent Medical Exams (IMEs), temporary disability payments (TTD), light duty assignments, and settlement decisions.
+Sedgwick workers’ compensation claims in Illinois often raise questions about medical approval, Independent Medical Exams (IMEs), temporary disability payments (TTD), light duty assignments, and settlement decisions.
 Sedgwick is a third-party administrator (TPA) that manages workers’ compensation claims for many large employers.
-While Sedgwick handles…
+While Sedgwick handles day-to-day administration, your legal rights and benefits are governed by the…

 FedEx Workers’ Compensation in Illinois (What Drivers, Warehouse & Freight Workers Need to Know)